 Making partner at a magic circle law firm (i.e. A&O, Slaughter and May, Freshfields, Clifford Chance, Linklaters) is becoming harder

-With PEP coming under pressure in pretty much all law firms, not just the magic circle firms, many firms are solving this problem by reducing their overall number of partners.
+With PEP coming under pressure in pretty much all law firms, not just the magic circle firms (silver circle too), many firms are solving this problem by reducing their overall number of partners.
 Previously you may have made junior partner without a client following.
 This is getting less and less likely, even in magic circle firms. (i.e. A&O, Slaughter & May, Freshfields, Linklaters, Clifford Chance) Although I personally have no idea how you are meant to bill 8 hours a day AND build up your own client portfolio.

-It’s more than just your numbers
+It’s more than just your numbers at a magic or silver circle firm

 Of course, you are not going to pass go without having decent billing figures.
 This is the same whether you want to make partner at a magic circle, silver circle or small law firm.
 However, if you are going to make partner you will need to invest in building your ability to be a triple threat.
 I.e.